For the Home Teacher & the Co-op Teacher

 Category Weight Examples

-Major Assessments 60% Recitation, compositions, creative projects, presentations, final thesis
+Major Work 55% Recitation, compositions, creative projects, presentations, final thesis

-Minor Assessments 40% Weekly narrations, handouts, commonplace checks, annotated bibliography
+Minor Work · Daily & Weekly Habits 45% Weekly narrations, handouts, commonplace checks, annotated bibliography

 On Narration Grades